 Follicular Unit Extraction (FUE), as opposed to the FUSS procedure, is a hair transplant method in which the doctor extracts the follicular units of hair, from the donor area of your head, one by one.

-The surgeon punches a tiny incision around a hair follicle before extraction.
+The surgeon uses a small microneedle, which punches a tiny incision around a hair follicle before extraction.
 The follicular unit is extracted with the use of a forceps.
-The punch is very tiny, 1mm to 0.7 mm, hence a very small scar is left which is usually almost invisible.
+The punch is very tiny either 1mm or .75 mm, hence a very small scar is left which is usually almost invisible.
 There is more transection of grafts with FUE and more incidences of buried grafts.

 Each unit contains one to four hairs.
 These one to four hair groupings (called follicular unit grafts) are then transplanted into the balding areas of your head.
 In this method, there is no need for the surgeon to make a long incision in the donor area, as in the FUSS procedure.